lastpass/lastpass-cli/README.md

 Optionally you can add `--with-doc` to install the documentation.

 ### Installing on FreeBSD
-* Install the binary package
+* Install the binary package:

 ```
 sudo pkg install security/lastpass-cli
 ```

-* Or build the port yourself
+* Or build the port yourself:

 ```
 sudo make -C /usr/ports/security/lastpass-cli all install clean
 ```

 ### Installing on Cygwin
 * Install [apt-cyg](https://github.com/transcode-open/apt-cyg)
-* Using apt-cyg, install the needed dependencies
+* Using apt-cyg, install the needed build dependencies, and then follow instructions in the 'Building' section.

 ```
 apt-cyg install wget make gcc-core openssl-devel libcurl-devel libxml2-devel cygutils-extra